What is a concussion?

 Concussions in older adults can also be dangerous.
 This is because concussions in older adults are often missed.
-If you are caring for an older adult who has had a fall, check him or her for symptoms of a concussion.
-Signs of a serious problem include a headache that gets worse or increasing confusion or both.
+If you are caring for an older adult who has had a fall, check for symptoms of a concussion.
+Signs of a serious problem include a headache that gets worse, increasing confusion, or both.
 See a doctor right away if you notice these signs.
-If you are caring for an older adult who takes a blood thinner and who has had a fall, take him or her to a doctor right away, even if you don't see any symptoms of a concussion.
+If you are caring for an older adult who takes a blood thinner and who has had a fall, take them to a doctor right away, even if you don't see any symptoms of a concussion.

 After being seen by a doctor, some people have to stay in the hospital to be watched.
 Others can go home safely.
 If you go home, follow your doctor's instructions.
-He or she will tell you if you need someone to watch you closely for the next 24 hours or longer.
+The doctor will tell you if you need someone to watch you closely for the next 24 hours or longer.